OSHA Online Training In Arizona

 Must watch before you Enroll OSHA training with us!

-According to the Federal OSHA Jurisdiction, if the State Plan Standards are as effectual as OSHA Standards, they can be carried forward as enforced Standards for employees and employers.
-Arizona’s State Plan is for all government employees and some private companies.
+According to the OSHA Arizona Certification requirements, if the State Plan Standards are as effectual as Federal OSHA Standards, they can be carried forward as enforced Arizona OSHA Certification Standards for employees and employers.
+Hence, Arizona’s OSHA Training Requirements is for all government employees and some private companies.

 - General Industry